cloudify-cosmo/vagrant-automation-machines/docker/README.md

 ## Docker

  * You have to install docker.
 We used http://get.docker.io/ so we recommend this.
- * you need to add an imagw
+ * you need to add an image
  * Afterwards, to test your docker is working right, use `sudo docker run ubuntu`
  * then you can create an ubuntu container by simply running without vagrant `sudo docker run -t -i ubuntu /bin/bash`